 You can view the direct traffic for your website in Google Analytics account by going to Acquisition > All Traffic > Channels.

 What are direct traffic’s sources?

 Looking at acquisition reports in Analytics and seeing peaks and troughs in ‘direct’ traffic can be frustrating.
-It difficult to know exactly what it is, what caused it and, due to this, difficult to attribute increases (or decreases) in such traffic to your online marketing and SEO efforts.
+It is difficult to know exactly what it is, what caused it and, due to this, it’s hard to attribute increases (or decreases) in such traffic to your online marketing and SEO efforts.

 There are, however, a number of direct traffic sources that we know about.
 Some of these can be corrected, so that Analytics attributes this traffic to the ‘correct’ channel.
 Other sources of Analytics direct traffic can’t be resolved – but knowing them can help you analyse your data more effectively.

 Manual URL entry and bookmark clicks are what most people commonly associate with a website’s direct traffic.
 Traffic to your site will be reported as direct if a user types your website URL into their browser or if they click on a bookmark that they have previously saved.

 You don’t need to “fix” this kind of direct traffic – ideally, this would exclusively be the type of traffic that is reported as direct.